 The smart website flipper will look for undervalued websites that can be improved with minimal time and money invested, then sell those for a larger fee.

 Below you’ll learn the ins and outs of buying and selling websites, so you can start a new side hustle, or give yourself a leg up earning an income online.

 1. Know Your Time and Money Limits

 Before you think about buying a website, take inventory of how much time and money you can afford to invest.
-Buying a website is an investment, so you should only spend what you can afford to lose.
+Buying a website and its hosting services is an investment, so you should only spend what you can afford to lose.
 There are no guaranteed investments, no matter how attractive the website may seem.

 2. Look In The Right Niches

 When looking for sites to buy, the niche you choose is important.
 Don’t choose a site that’s based on a passing fad.
 Look for sites that feature evergreen content.
 If you’re not familiar with the term, it means content that will remain useful and popular over the long-term.